King Round Robin

 - Case debate (esp. comparing evidence & weighing)

-- Using good word economy
+- Good word economy

 If, after the round, I don't feel that I can articulate what you wanted me to vote for, I'm probably not going to vote for it.

-Speed: Slow down, articulate/enunciate, and inflect - no monotone spreading, bizarre breathing patterns, or foot-stomping.
 I will say "slow" and/or "clear," but if I have to call out those words more than twice in a speech, your speaks are going to suffer.
 I'm fine with debaters slowing or clearing their opponents if necessary.
 I think this is an important check on ableism in rounds.

-Extensions: I need to hear the claim, warrant, and impact in an extension.
+I need to hear the claim, warrant, and impact in an extension.
 Don't just extend names and claims.

 To research more stuff about life career coaching then visit Life coach.